masternoah/3D-Shapes-Formulas-for-Olympiads/README.md

 # 3D-Shapes-Formulas-for-Olympiads

-A concise reference sheet of volume and surface area formulas for common 3D solids, designed for AMC/AIME-level geometry and math contests.
+This is a concise reference sheet of volume and surface area formulas for common 3D solids for AMC/AIME-level geometry and math contests.

 ## Contents
 - Cube, rectangular prism, general prism